 Sharon Klein is an assistant professor in the School of Economics at the University of Maine.
 She conducts research and teaches two courses on comparing the technical, economic, environmental, and social costs and benefits of a variety of energy options, including solar energy.
 She is an active member of the National Community Solar Partnership and has an appointment through the Maine Agriculture and Forest Experiment Station to study the costs and benefits of different renewable energy options in Maine.
 More information about her work can be found here.

-This post originally stated that Efficiency Maine did not have loans for solar energy projects.
+Correction: This post originally stated that Efficiency Maine did not have loans for solar energy projects.
 It does, and the piece has been corrected to reflect that.